KiraCore/Kira-Protocol-Documentation/spec/iteration-1/kip_24.md

   * `passed` - 0x03
   * `enacted` - 0x04

+**IMPORTANT: It has to be ensured that a single token denom can have only a single alias otherwise a tx should fail.**

-_NOTE: Network actors with assumed roles `councilor` should by default posses ability to propose and vote on `upsert_token_alias`.
+_NOTE: Network actors with assumed `governance` role should by default posses ability to propose and vote on `upsert_token_alias`.
 Network actors with assumed roles `validator` should by default posses ability to vote on `upsert_token_alias`.
 Those types of permissions should be predefined in genesis_

 ## Proposal Vote